-All SMBIOS structures referenced in this specification shall assume a little-endian ordering convention, unless explicitly specified otherwise, i.e., multi-byte numbers (WORD, DWORD, etc.) are stored with the low-order byte at the lowest address and the high-order byte at the highest address.
-Unless otherwise noted, strings in these structures follow "Text Strings" pattern described in the SMBIOS Specification.
+All SMBIOS structures referenced in this specification shall assume a little-endian ordering convention, unless explicitly specified otherwise, i.e., multi-byte numbers (word, dword, etc.) are stored with the low-order byte at the lowest address and the high-order byte at the highest address.
+Unless otherwise noted, strings in these structures follow the "text strings" pattern described in the SMBIOS Specification.

-8.1 SMBIOS Type 42 structure general layout
+7.1 SMBIOS Type 42 structure general layout

-The SMBIOS Type 42 structure is used to describe a Management Controller Host Interface.
-It consists of standard SMBIOS entry information, followed by interface descriptors (which detail the physical interface to the Redfish Service), and protocol descriptors (which describe the supported payload encoding between the Host and Redfish Service).
+The SMBIOS Type 42 structure describes a management controller host interface.
+It consists of standard SMBIOS entry information, followed by interface descriptors, which describes the physical interface to the Redfish service, and protocol descriptors, which describes the supported payload encoding between the host and Redfish service.
 The following table shows the general format of the SMBIOS Type 42 structure: